horenbergerb/horenbergerb.github.io/_posts/2023-11-28-anthropic-and-obsidian.md

 ## TODO

-I really need to implement table of contents.
+I really need to implement automatic insertion of a table of contents.
 These notes will certainly get messy.

 There also a lot of bugs, but the main workflow is pretty solid.
 It won't handle the deletion of journal entries at all, but I expect that to be rare.
 It also won't scale well as-is; it performs redundant operations on all journal entries.
 But the load is probably going to be negligible for a long time.